What is a technical writer and how can you become one?

 Keeping track of the money coming in and out of your business will help you build financial stability sooner.
 You’ll be able to see exactly what’s going on in your business and make the decisions required to run a profitable one.
 Accurate and organized records also save you money come tax time.

 Wave offers free invoicing and accounting software to help you get started.
-When you save time and money, you’re able to keep more of your focus where it belongs—on your business.
+When you save time and money, you’re able to keep more of your focus where it belongs—your business.

 How to improve your technical writing skills

-Whether you’re new to writing altogether or simply new to technical writing, you’ll need to continuously improve your craft in order to get better work.
-Focusing on these key areas will help you become a more skilled writer.
+Whether you’re new to writing altogether or simply new to technical writing, you’ll need to continuously improve your writing skills and your communication skills in order to get better work.

-There are all sorts of courses and classes you can take to improve your technical writing.
+There are all sorts of courses and classes you can take to improve your writing skills.
 Check your local college or university to find continuing education classes.
 Many schools offer these courses online and as a result it’s easier than ever to access education.
-There are also courses on Udemy, sometimes run by other freelancers, and the Society for Technical Communication runs a range of webinars and courses.
+There are also courses on Udemy which are sometimes run by other freelancers, and the Society for Technical Communication runs a range of webinars and courses.

 Create systems and processes

-A solid workflow will save you time and make you a more efficient writer.
-Having a repeatable process ensures that you know exactly what to do and when to do it.
-This will help you stick to timelines, which is especially important when you’re working with a team.
+A solid workflow will help you stick to timelines, which is especially important when you’re working with a team.
 Break big projects into small chunks.
-You’ll be able to save more energy for the actual researching and writing, rather than having to start from scratch with each project.
+You’ll be able to save more energy for the actual research and writing rather than having to start from scratch with each project.

 If you’re a freelancer, having processes around client onboarding and communication will also help you stand out from the crowd.